 In the past, we've sketched out the basics of Domestic and Family Violence awareness - sharing statistics about the prevalence of abuse, characteristics of DFV, who is affected, and how.

-This year, we're changing focus to something foundational.
-We're raising questions (and offering answers) on how cultures of violence are formed in our society and even our churches.
+As part of our series in 2019, we changed focus to something foundational.
+We raising questions (and offered answers) on how cultures of violence are formed in our society and even our churches.

-But, importantly, we're also offering reflections, from church works and members, as well as experts, on how they can be changed.
+But, importantly, we also offered reflections, from church works and members, as well as experts, on how they can be changed.

-If you're interested in creating space for safety and healing in our churches, and our world, read our daily reflections and prayer guide below.
+If you're interested in creating space for safety and healing in our churches, and our world, explore the daily reflections and prayer guide shared as part of this 2019 series below.

 As we turn to look at violence, Brooke Prentis draws our attention to the patterns of violence embedded in Australia’s history.